collinco/SoundBort/README.md

 ### Discord bot and server
 1. Create a Discord developer account here [Discord Developer Portal](https://discord.com/developers/applications).
 2. On the same webpage create a new application named whatever you want.
-3. Create a file named `.env` in the "api" directory and add one line with your app's client key (CLIENT_KEY=ABCD1234).
+3. Create a file named `.env` in the "api" directory and add one line with your app's client key (CLIENT_KEY=7f81x6750ebdfb6325yyy65acd1fa989120c44cbd4922774ec05f34f259c69b).
-4. `cd` to the "api" folder and run `npm intall` to get the needed packages.
+4. `cd` to the "api" folder and run `npm install` to get the needed packages.
 5. Run the server with `node index.js`.
 You should see the server start on http://localhost:3000.
 6. Invite the newly created bot to a Guild by following the "Inviting Your Bot" Instruction [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 You will only need the 'Connect' and 'Speak voice scopes.
 7. Invite the bot to a channel by typing "!SoundBort" in a text channel from the desired voice channel

 ### Web interface
-1. `cd` to the "sound-bort" folder and run `npm intall` to get the needed packages.
+1. `cd` to the "sound-bort" folder and run `npm install` to get the needed packages.
 2. Run the server with `npm start`.
 Agree to start on a different port if necessary.
 React will automatically build and open the webpage.

 <!-- //TODO -->